SarunasJ-gif/Spring-Planning-Tool-Frontend/README.md

 # Coding Style

-## We use semicolons
+## • We use semicolons

-## Single quotes
+## • Single quotes

-## 2 spaces for indentation
+## • 2 spaces for indentation

-## camelCase for variables, functions and methods
+## • camelCase for variables, functions and methods

-## PascalCase for classes and components
+## • PascalCase for classes and components

-## UPPERCASE for constants
+## • UPPERCASE for constants

-## Trailing commas
+## • Trailing commas

-## Spaces around operators
+## • Spaces around operators

 # For fixing coding style

-### Run ESlint.
+## Run ESlint.
 Do "npm run lint" in the terminal, to make fixes automatically, do "npm run lint:fix"

+## Husky will run ESlint before every commit

-# REDUX
+# Redux

 ## For effectively debugging of application's state changes, download and install Redux DevTools Extension